Quantitative study of enantiomer-specific state transfer

 In summary, we quantitatively studied the ESST method by targeting the simplest triad of rotational transitions that is available for any chiral molecule.
-We observed $\sim20\%$ lower amplitude of the ESST signal than theoretically expected which we attribute to the imperfect polarization of the MW fields.
+We observed $\sim20\%$ lower amplitude of the ESST signal than theoretically expected which we attribute to the imperfect orthogonality of the polarizations of the MW fields.
 Depleting a target rotational state prior to the ESST process enables significant enhancement in enantiomer enrichment.
-The enantiomeric enrichment achieved in our measurement is $98\%$ which is more than an order of magnitude larger than previously reported values.
+The enantiomeric enrichment achieved in our measurement is $49\%$ which is more than an order of magnitude larger than the largest value achieved to date, which, according to the definition used here, was $\sim3\%$ \cite{Perez2017}.
 When removing thermal populations of the two upper levels in the simplest triad, perfect ESST efficiency can be achieved, and experiments are underway to demonstrate this.
 Starting with a racemic mixture, this scheme allows to create a molecular beam with an enantiomer-pure rotational level, holding great prospects for future spectroscopic and scattering studies.